Students explore Washington, D.C. through a variety of activities.

 After Hours and Weekend Activities

 Activities will be updated when additional special events or opportunities become available.
-All listed activities are included in the housing and dining fee per two-week, three-week, and four-week sessions.
-Students who commute to class daily may sign up on the first day of the session for activities and pay $25.00 per activity.
+All listed activities are included in the housing and dining fee for two-week, and four-week sessions.

 • 6 pm Icebreakers, Pizza Welcome Dinner, Orientation to AU

 Welcome to American University!
 Students living on campus arrive today.
 Those needing a ride from Reagan National Airport or Union Station should arrive between 12:00 p.m. and 4:00 p.m.
 The Teaching Assistants will meet you at the gate!
 (We must have flight arrival information in advance.)
 After arrival, check into Anderson Hall.
 Then take a tour of the campus and participate in our pizza welcome dinner.

 Tuesday, July 11

 • 8:30 a.m.
 Welcome Reception in McKinley for morning classes